-You can really add a special touch or flair to your home or yard by installing glass block windows.
-They are a cost effective solution for replacement basement windows and will lower your costs for maintenance, however there are a few draw backs.
+You can really add a special touch of flair to your home or yard by installing glass block windows.
+They are a cost-effective solution for replacement basement windows and will lower your costs for maintenance, however, there are a few drawbacks.

 Block Windows Don't Open

 A big issue with using glass block windows is that once they are installed, you can not open them to let in air or to ventilate the space they are installed in.

 Loss of Visibility